AzouKr/sqlite-gui-node/README.md

 ## Troubleshooting

-If you encounter any issues during installation or usage, please refer to the Issues section on GitHub or check the FAQs below.
+If you encounter any issues during installation or usage, please refer to the Issues section on GitHub.

 ## License